Wall Street Breakfast: Fears Of A Ballooning Deficit

 Go deeper: Employment and manufacturing data is on the calendar.

 Only one stock in the Dow Jones Industrial Average rose during the first quarter and it was only up by a penny.
-While Microsoft (NASDAQ:MSFT) said it didn't expect to reach its quarterly revenue target for the business segment that includes Windows - due to coronavirus interruptions - it also said demand was solid and benefited from high usage of cloud services.
-Hardest hit on the DJIA was Boeing (NYSE:BA), which saw losses of 54%, as well as energy plays Exxon Mobil (NYSE:XOM) and Chevron (NYSE:CVX), and financial names JPMorgan (NYSE:JPM) and Goldman Sachs (NYSE:GS).
+While Microsoft (MSFT) said it didn't expect to reach its quarterly revenue target for the business segment that includes Windows - due to coronavirus interruptions - it also said demand was solid and benefited from high usage of cloud services.
+Hardest hit on the DJIA was Boeing (BA), which saw losses of 54%, as well as energy plays Exxon Mobil (XOM) and Chevron (CVX), and financial names JPMorgan (JPM) and Goldman Sachs (GS).

 With U.S. crude experiencing its worst month and quarter in history, President Trump called Vladimir Putin for a "constructive" and lengthy conversation, agreeing that their energy ministers should begin consultations.
 The U.S. Department of Energy also appears ready to lease space to oil companies in the Strategic Petroleum Reserve.
 That would help drillers running out of space to stash their product as demand evaporates due to the coronavirus and Saudi-Russia price war.